 (6) establishing a quality control program to assess performance of payment systems and provide a reliable way to estimate payment performance.

 (h) Reporting Requirements.
-PPB shall coordinate and publish an annual prompt payment performance report detailing each agency’s performance pursuant to Charter Section 332.
+PPB shall coordinate and publish an annual prompt payment performance report detailing each agency’s performance pursuant to Section 332 of the Charter.
 PPB shall additionally make cumulative prompt payment performance statistics available upon request.
 All reports shall be distributed to the CCPO, OMB, and Comptroller and shall be posted on the City’s website in a location that is accessible by the public simultaneously with their publication.

 (1) Report contents.
 The annual prompt payment report shall contain the following information for both expense and capital expenditures: